STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/wrist_tilt/README.md

 ## 3 - Interrupts

-The configuration generates an interrupt on INT1 when the wrist tilt events for the new sample are computed and available in output registers.
+The configuration generates an interrupt on INT1 when the wrist tilt events for the new sample are computed and available in the output registers.

 ------